kbowden1800/bouncing-box/README.md

     position = position + speed;

-Since `speed` is positive, `position` keeps getting bigger and moves further from the left.
-To make the box move the other way we need to make speed **negative**.
+Since `speed` is positive, this code makes `position` increase and therefore move to the right.
+To make the box move the other way we need to make position smaller after the box hits the right side of the screen!

-At the top of your program where the other variables are declared, declare a variable `direction` that will tell us whether to add or subract the speed. **Do this just below the other variable declarations**
+At the top of your program under `TODO 2` where the other variables are declared, declare a variable `direction`:

     var direction;
     direction = 1;

-Now in the `update` function we want to re-assign the value of position like so:
+Now in the `update` function, replace the code that changes `position` so that it re-assigns the value of position like so:

     position = position + (speed * direction);

 When `direction` is set to 1 then `speed` is added to position and the box moves to the right.
 But when `direction` is set to -1,the speed is subracted from the position, sending the box to the left.
+Now we need to decide when to change it!

 ### TODO 8: Make it Bounce